chriskrycho/v5.chriskrycho.com/site/elsewhere/Infrastructure Common Goods and the Future of Open Source Software.md

 ---
 title: Infrastructure, Common Goods, and the Future of Open Source Software
-subtitle: The LambdaConf 2025 Opening Keynote
+subtitle: My LambdaConf 2025 Opening Keynote

 summary: >
   Open-source software is infrastructure—but weird infrastructure.
 It is high time we started treating it accordingly.